andrealang/docs/services/IotMapInsights/iotmapinsights_admin.md

 # Administering
 {: #iotmapinsights_admin}
-Last updated: 22 June 2016
-{: .last-updated}

 Administer your {{site.data.keyword.iotmapinsights_full}} service instance by using the administration console on the {{site.data.keyword.Bluemix_notm}} dashboard.
 From the administration console, you can configure parameters for {{site.data.keyword.iotmapinsights_short}} and manage the data that is stored in the service.
 You can also view the tenant information and reset the tenant password.
 {:shortdesc}

 ## Starting the administration console